wartman/capsule/readme.md

 });
 ```

-Function params will all be injected by the container and tracked by `Module`s, just like mapping to a class.
+Function parameters will all be injected by the container and tracked by `Module`s, just like mapping to a class.
 Note that any function will work here, so something like this is fine:

 ```haxe
 container.map(FooBar).to(FooBar.createWithCustomFoo);